BigBoyMato/CityRouter/readme_eng.md

 =============

 A back-end implementation of a transport routing system working with JSON-type requests.
 Program is two-staged and has 2 variants of input processing: first one is responsible for building a transport catalogue database and the second one does all the needed work to process requests and give any information on optimal routes, buses or stops.
 Output is given as .json and .svg format.
-The project was supervised by Yandex.Praktikum courses.

 **Usage:**
 -------